morandd/aframe-heatmap3d/README.md

 ## Blurring ##
 You should generate the heap maps properly and feed them as images to this component to display.
 However a poor man's way of building heatmaps is to plonk down the data in an image, then blur it.
+This is implemented here using Flozz's extremely convenient and nice [StackBlur](https://github.com/flozz/StackBlur) javascript blur library.

 Health warning: Blurring the data at the client is hacky.
 It's slow, and if you're displaying scientific data, not so denfensible/transparent.
 That said, it can be a useful shortcut.
 To blur we can use the StackBlur javascript library.
 You can provide a sharp image as the `src` then specify a stackBlur value, and the StackBlur library will be invoked.
 Note it is a bit slow: in the example, blurring takes 0.6s on a modern Macbook Pro, which slows page load time.
 So it is better to blur the source image.